 The sciences, technology, and all that makes up our modern way of life, in contrast to Plato, are directly descended from Aristotle's works.
 Although there were natural philosophers prior to Aristotle, his writings were far more comprehensive, and are the predominant foundation for all of the scientific advances made since the Renaissance.

 Other notables pictured include Hypatia of Alexandria, c.355 AD - 415 AD, in the white robe at lower left, the last natural philosopher at the very end of the Classical period, and even more incredibly, given the mores of that time, a woman.
-Hypatia was, in fact, killed by a Christian mob; her dedication to science and her position as a teacher to males were considered heresy both were expressly forbidden by the Bible.
+Hypatia was, in fact, murdered by a Christian mob; her dedication to science and her position as a teacher to males were considered heresy both were expressly forbidden by the Bible.
 Hypatia taught at the famous Library of Alexandria, which was destroyed at about the same time, probably for the same reasons; see the movie Agora.